-Frederick Goff - Leader in Bratenahl's Development
+Frederick Goff - Instramental in Bratenahl's Founding

 9929 Lake Shore Boulevard

 Goff attended Cleveland Public Schools and graduated from Central High School.
 He worked his way through the University of Michigan and graduated in 1881 with a Bachelor of Philosophy degree.
-He then worked as a law librarian in the Cleveland Law Library while studying evenings for admission to the Cuyahoga Court bar.
-He was admitted to the Ohio bar in June 1883 and started a solo law practice.
+He returned to Cleveland and worked as a law librarian in the Cleveland Law Library, taking advantage of the opportunity to read and study law.
+In June 1883, he was admitted to the Ohio bar and started a solo law practice.

-He was also vice-president of the Cleveland Terminal & Valley Railroad Company, and the Cleveland, Lorain & Wheeling Railroad Company.
+He was also vice-president of the Cleveland Terminal & Valley Railroad Company and the Cleveland, Lorain & Wheeling Railroad Company.

 As a lawyer and banker helping Clevelanders plan their estates, he worried that many clients were leaving money to causes that would scarcely outlive them, such as the fight against yellow fever.
 He admired client John D. Rockefeller whose business and foundations pioneered research.

 During World War I, Goff served on the Mayor’s Advisory War Committee and was appointed by President Woodrow Wilson as vice chairman of the War Finance Corporation’s capital issues committee.
-He served as a director or officer in railroad, manufacturing, and service companies.
+He served as a director in railroad, manufacturing, and service companies.

 Goff was a Republican and a member of the Unitarian Church.
 He was a charter member of The Country Club and held memberships in the Rowfant and Union clubs.

-A year after his death, Frances was appointed to the Cleveland Foundation board remaining until her resignation in 1942.
-She died on July 12, 1956, at her Bratenahl home.
-Both Frederick and Frances are buried in Lake View Cemetery.
+A year after his death, The Cleveland Foundation appointed Francis Goff to the board.
+She served until her resignation in 1942.
+Frances Goff died on July 12, 1956, at her Bratenahl home and was buried alongside Frederick in Lake View Cemetery.